-Tata Power leads S&P Global's ESG Score for Power Utilities in India
+Tata Power leads S&P Global's ESG score for power utilities in India

-Tata Power secured the highest score among its peers in the Indian Power sector in S&P Global's recently released Corporate Sustainability Assessment (CSA) results.
+Tata Power on Friday said it has secured the highest score among its peers in the Indian power sector in S&P Global's recently released corporate sustainability assessment (CSA) results.

-Giving credence to the company's focus to become the most progressive and preferred Green energy brand in India, Tata Power has fared well on all ESG parameters viz.
-Environmental, Social and Governance.
+Giving credence to the company's focus to become the most progressive and preferred green energy brand in India, Tata Power has fared well on all ESG (environmental, social and governance), the company said in a statement.

-It has scored 67 out of 100, which is significantly higher than the average world electric utility sector (comprising both Indian and global electric utilities) score of 38.
+It has scored 67 out of 100, which is significantly higher than the average world electric utility sector (comprising both Indian and global electric utilities) score of 38, said the statement.

 Dear Reader,